G. LANCE CALKIN (1859/1936) - PAGE 1

 The Houseless Poor of London.
 A Midnight Scene on the Thames Embankment.
 An 1898 print by Lance Calkin.

 THE SMALL-POX EPIDEMIC IN LONDON: A CONSCIENTIOUS OBJECTOR TO VACCINATIONS.
 I have a partial image in my files, but not what perhaps is the complete image in good quality.
-So I show the best version that I could locate - which was available at 'The Wellcome Trust' in the U.K., in a 'pdf' which is available here.
+So I show the best version that I could locate - which was available at 'The Wellcome Trust' in the U.K., in a 'pdf' which used to be (no longer) available here.
 And also on page 3 of that 'pdf'.
 There entitled 'The Public Vaccinator'.
 I trust my using the image is in order.
 If not I will remove it from the pages & substitute my partial image until a complete image turns up!
 It looks to be quite clear that the print was published in the Feb.
 1, 1902 edition of 'The Graphic', as an illustration to an article with an image (& maybe an article) of title as in bold above.
 The page from 'The Graphic' was sold via e-Bay in Mar.
 2008 for GBP 14.99.
 It may well have been published elsewhere, also.

 Mrs. Langtry as 'Cleopatra' - Drawn from life by Lance Calkin.
 From the Feb.
 21, 1891 issue of 'The Graphic' - Lillie Langtry, professional name of Emilie Charlotte le Breton (1852-1929), English actor of striking beauty.
-A copy of the print, listed for U.S. $38.48 but later withdrawn, was available here.
+A copy of the print, listed for U.S. $38.48 but later withdrawn, is available here.

 Portrait of King George V. The original, a 'reduced copy', is in National Portrait Gallery in London.
 In the 'Primary Collection' which sounds like it is on permanent display at the National Portrait Gallery.